equivalent/witch_doctor/README.md

 # Witch Doctor

-Rails engine that provides simple API so that external antivirus script can pull down files that need to be scaned and update their results.
+Rails engine that provides simple API so that external antivirus script can pull down files that need to be scanned and update their results.